 The lineup for Individual Lightning Lane attractions will also change in the coming years when more new attractions open up.
 These tend to be the most popular attractions since everyone is excited to ride and therefore make for good choices to use Individual Lightning Lanes.

 To make room for Cosmic Rewind, Frozen Ever After and Remy’s Ratatouille Adventure moved over to the Genie+ lineup of rides.
-It is unknown if they will remain there permanently or if one of them will eventually move back to being an Individual Lightning Lane selection.
+For now, they will remain there permanently and we don’t see either of them moving back to being an Individual Lightning Lane selection.

-At Disney’s Magic Kingdom the TRON Lightcycle Run roller coaster is coming in Spring 2023, and like Cosmic Rewind, that will be the most popular ride in the park, easily surpassing Seven Dwarfs Mine Train.
+At Disney’s Magic Kingdom, the TRON Lightcycle Run roller coaster is opening on April 4, 2023, and like Cosmic Rewind, that will be the most popular ride in the park, easily surpassing Seven Dwarfs Mine Train.

 Be Careful of Overlapping Reservations